 Step 3.
 Mixing the darker green

-Using a mix of the Permanent green light and the Ultramarine blue (the darker of the two blues we’re using) I can create a mix similar to Viridian that Monet used on his palette.
+Using a mix of the Permanent Green Light and the Ultramarine Blue (the darker of the two blues we’re using) I can create a mix similar to Viridian Monet used on his palette.
 Another alternative green is Phthalo Green which is very close in tone to Viridian.

-Notice how the dark green shapes now surround the building, this contrast will help later on in the painting.
+Notice how the dark green shapes surround the building; this contrast will help later on in the painting.

 I then start to apply thicker paint than before and correct some of the drawing on the mountain.

-When this colour is mixed I scan the reference image for any examples of this colour appearing in the foreground of the piece.
+When this colour is mixed, I scan the reference image for any examples of this colour appearing in the piece’s foreground.
 This helps to unify the painting and give a movement of colours throughout the painting.
 I use short strokes to apply the paint slightly more impasto (thicker) than the initial wash in.
-These dabs of colour help to move the viewers eye around the painting, I add white to the mixture to vary the tints slightly.
+These dabs of colour help move the viewer’s eye around the painting; I add white to the mixture to vary the tints slightly.

 Step 4.
 Introducing warm colours into the foreground

-I then use the same principle of optical mixing using broken colours, by dabbing thicker, lighter, yellower paint on top.
+I then use the same optical mixing principle using broken colours, by dabbing thicker, lighter, yellower paint on top.

-This is exactly the same technique as when we applied a coloured ground to start the painting.
+This is the same technique as when we applied a coloured ground to start the painting.